Updating a PostgreSQL Database Using UPSERT

 2. Write to PostgreSQL

-Add a PostgreSQL writer to the canvas and connect to the FMETraining database that was set up in Creating a PostgreSQL/PostGIS Training Database with FME.
+Add a PostgreSQL writer to the canvas and connect to the FMETraining database created in Creating a PostgreSQL/PostGIS Training Database with FME.
 Set the Table Definition to Automatic and click OK.

 Writer1.png

-In the Feature Type dialog, set the Table Name to CellSignals, and the Table Qualifier to public.
-We can leave the Table Handling to Create If Needed since there currently isn’t a CellSignals table in the FMETraining database.
+In the Feature Type dialog, set the Table Name to CellSignals and the Table Qualifier to public.
+We can leave Table Handling to Create If Needed, since there isn’t currently a CellSignals table in the FMETraining database.

 WriterParams.png

-Click OK, then connect the public.CellSignals writer feature type to the CSV reader feature type.
+Click OK, then connect to the public.CellSignals writer feature type to the CSV reader feature type.

 Reopen the public.CellSignals writer feature type parameters, and switch to the User Attribute tab.
 Change the Attribute Definition to Manual.
-Then for the featureid attribute click the drop-down for Index and select Primary Key.
-In order to UPSERT a primary key needs to be identified.
+Then, for the featureid attribute, click the Index drop-down and select Primary Key.
+To UPSERT, a primary key must be identified.

 PrimaryKey.png